WayneMorganUK/sveltekit-color-themes/README.md

 ### Platform-Specific Configuration

 -   **Netlify:** Build and deploy commands are configured in `netlify.toml`.
--   **Cloudflare Workers:** Configuration is in `wrangler.jsonc`.
-If you are using `pnpm`, you may need to change the deploy command in your Cloudflare dashboard from `npx wrangler deploy` to `pnpx wrangler deploy --config ./cf_workers/wrangler.jsonc`.
+-   **Cloudflare Workers:** Configuration is in `wrangler_workers.jsonc`.
+If you are using `pnpm`, you may need to change the deploy command in your Cloudflare dashboard from `npx wrangler deploy` to `pnpx wrangler deploy --config ./cf_workers/wrangler_workers.jsonc` to include filename and path.
 -   **Cloudflare Pages:** Uses `wrangler.toml` to avoid conflicts with Cloudflare Workers configuration.
+This path and filename cannot be configured

 ### Further Reading